People & Planet University League

 Is sustainability included within the portfolio of responsibilities of a member of the university senior management team?

 Sustainability is included within the portfolio of responsibilities of a member of the university senior management team.
-Nicola Davies, Chief Financial Officer is the executive lead for sustainability at the University and Chair of the Sustainability Board and further information can be found here.
+Nicola Davies, Chief Financial Officer is the executive lead for sustainability at the University and Chair of the Sustainability Board and further information can be found here

 Who is working on environmental sustainability?

 There are wide variety of colleagues across the University working on environmental sustainability.
 The University Council, in partnership with Liverpool Guild of Students, has overarching responsibility for ensuring that the University meets its SDG Accord commitments.
 The Senior Leadership Team has overarching responsibility for the University's Sustainability Policy and receives quarterly updates from the Sustainability Board.
-The Sustainability Board, chaired by Chief Financial Officer, Nicola Davies oversees the development of a Sustainability Strategy, which aims to help address all the UN SDGs and brings together the work from several working groups into a holistic framework.
-The Sustainability team work to implement and deliver the Sustainability Strategy and provide operational support across all areas of sustainability.
+The Sustainability Board, chaired by Chief Financial Officer, Nicola Davies accountable for the Sustainability Strategy which aims to help address all the UN SDGs and brings together the work from several working groups into a holistic framework, and associated plans.

 Staff working in dedicated sustainability roles are listed on the university website?

-The university supports staff engagement to improve the environmental performance of the university.
-The Sustainability Team undertake a range of communications and engagement activities to support the delivery of the Environmental Policy and Strategy and Climate Plan.
-The University provides a range of opportunities for staff engagement in sustainability and improving the environmental performance of the University, such as an annual Sustainability Fund, ESD resources for staff, the Laboratory Assessment Efficiency Framework (LEAF) to improve the sustainability and efficiency of laboratories, technical workspaces including workshops, studios and galleries, opportunities to contribute to the sustainability newsletter and events throughout the year and the annual Sustainability Week.
-The University will be offering staff the opportunity to complete Carbon Literacy training from 2023.
+The University provides a range of opportunities for staff engagement in sustainability and improving the environmental performance of the University, such as an annual Sustainability Fund, volunteering, ESD resources for staff, the Laboratory Assessment Efficiency Framework (LEAF) to improve the sustainability and efficiency of laboratories, opportunities to contribute to the sustainability blog and monthly sustainability briefing note, and events throughout the year including, the annual Sustainability Week, and staff training and development opportunities, such as Carbon Literacy training.

 Does the institution have an active, robust and publicly available ethical investment policy reported on at senior level?